NextronSystems/broker-network-manual/usage/administration.rst

    :target: ../_images/group-task-update-broker-network.png
    :alt: Group Task to Update the Asset's Broker configuration

 Once the Agents received the task from your ASGARD, the configuration will be updated.
 The Agent will register itself to your Lobby and ask for a certificate.
 This certificate is used to allow communication with the Broker.

 Using the Lobby
 ---------------

 The Lobby is the component in your Broker Network which needs a little more attention.
 The Lobby is distributing or revoking certificates for ASGARD Agents.
 The first thing your Agents, if configured to use your Broker Network, will do, is to contact your Lobby.
 They need a unique certificate to be able to communicate with your Brokers.

 During the initial setup of your Agent, a unique public and private key will be generated.
 The agent sends the public key to the Lobby, which in return (if the Asset is being accepted) sends the agent a signed TLS ClientAuth certificate.

 The Gatekeeper is pulling the current root CA certificate from the Lobby, as well as the CRL and sends it to all the Brokers.
-The Brokers need this public root CA to verify the authenticity of the certificate (similar to TLS in Web traffic).
+The Brokers need this public root CA certificate to verify the authenticity of the presented certificate (similar to TLS in Web traffic).

 The agent will use the earlier issued certificate from the Lobby to communicate with the Broker.
 If the certificate is valid (i.e. it was signed by the root CA in the Lobby), it is allowed to continue further.
 If the certificate of the agent has been revoked (now in the CRL) or was not signed by the CA, it is denied.

 Asset Requests
 ~~~~~~~~~~~~~~